 A shimmering mirage awaits you in the Tunisian Sahara - nestled at its own oasis in the midst of the desert, offering its charm and shade, its spring and the whispering waters of its seguias: Capement Yadis Ksar Ghilane welcomes you to this hospitable land of colours and contrasts, spices and scents.
+Located southeast of Zaafrane, in the southern part of Tunisia, accessible by 4x4 from Djerba (3 hours), Douz and Tozeur (4 hours), the Capement Yadis Ksar Ghilane is a refreshing stop after the first waves of the Erg, a place to wonder at the softness of the dunes, the majesty of the mountains, the transparency of the desert nights, the vivacity of that which is deceptively barren.

 From the outside they look like regular tents; inside they are like hotel rooms with canvas walls.
 Each of the 60 large linen tents (28 sq.m. of interior space) is furnished with a double bed, comfy mattress and proper bed linen; not a sleeping bag in sight!
 There is a small sitting area, and furniture of stylish wrought iron with glass-topped tables.
 Traditional kilims cover the floor and hang from the walls, as do electric lights (whose power supply is, at times, erratic).
 Leading off the main area, but still within your tent, is a private washing cubicle, with toilet, sink and a powerful shower with hot water.
 The complimentary mineral water is a thoughtful touch.
 The tents have air conditioning units for summer which double as heating for the cooler months; for those chilly winter nights you'll find further blankets in your tent’s own wardrobe.